The road to voiceover success is an interesting one!

 - And, finally, the microphone.
 Using a ‘cheap as chips’ microphone from Maplin will NOT make you a voiceover success.
 Using a USB microphone that says it’s “perfect for voiceovers and podcasts” will NOT make you a voiceover success.
 Spending thousands of pounds on a microphone that the sales guy told you was “the best on the market”will probably be a really good microphone, but is a waste of money for you what you’ll be using it for.
 The microphone is a personal thing.
 I went to a microphone shop (yes they exist), and spent ages trying out the different microphones and hearing how they sound.

 I eventually went with the Neumann TLM103 for my studio, mainly because I love the sound it produces.
 It picks up everything it needs to, has a low self-noise level, reproduces my voice in a beautiful way and, basically, just sounds brilliant!
 I’m not going write about all the different microphones out there, as many people have done that before.
-One guide that will help you is this one from the guys at Edge Studio.
-It’ll tell you everything you need to know.

 There’s quite a lot there to be starting with, and I’ve got work to do, so I’ll carry this on in a part 2 of ‘the road to voiceover success’.